 They also give you a chance to take a less recognized brand and put it in front of thousands of potential customers.

-This is especially important if you’re only launching a brand or products to the market.
+This is especially important if you’re only launching a brand or product to the market.
 The cost of reaching initial customers through marketplaces will be lower than launching a powerful marketing campaign to attract new visitors to your site.

 But the downside to marketplaces is they don’t give you the option to retarget visitors who browsed through your products on their site.
 However, that’s where retargeting links become useful.
 Any time you drive traffic to your marketplace listing, be it through Adwords ads, Facebook ads or email newsletters, you can include a retargeting link adding people who’ve clicked it to your list.

 #5 You Need to Act Faster than Your IT Department Can

 Technology itself isn’t always what prevents you from being able to use retargeting.
 But access to it might be.

 Just imagine that you work for a large hotel chain.
 You’ve just been given the go-ahead to launch a last-minute campaign targeting visitors who need accommodation for an upcoming event.
 This is a time-sensitive campaign and, as part of it, you want to use retargeting to increase your chances of getting those bookings.

 But the problem is it takes the IT department a couple of days to install a tracking pixel on the site for you.
 And that’s the time you simply don’t have.